ExpressLRS/Branding/README.md

 # ExpressLRS Branding materials

+ExpressLRS is developed and maintained by ExpressLRS LLC and its passionate open source community, working together to advance reliable, high-performance radio control technology.

 This repository contains official ExpressLRS branding assets, such as logos, icons, and other related design files.

 Developed and maintained by **ExpressLRS LLC** and its passionate open source community, working together to advance reliable, high-performance radio control technology.